Frax USD (frxUSD) — Risk Report

 - You need deep, instant, at-par USDC exit for a sized position — the redemption fragmentation and ≈$10M buffer are the binding constraint.

-- You weight unaudited upgradeable contracts under a no-timelock 3-of-5 multisig heavily — that is the structural risk here.
+- You weight unaudited upgradeable contracts under a no-timelock multisig heavily — 4-of-7 is better than the 3-of-5 that preceded it, but instant execution is the structural risk here, and that has not changed.

 - You’re confusing it with Legacy FRAX — they are different assets (see the disambiguation note at the top).